 Avoid getting up too fast from a sitting or lying position, or you may feel dizzy.

 Tyvaso side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Tyvaso: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Tyvaso: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

 a light-headed feeling, like you might pass out;

 easy bruising or bleeding (nosebleeds, bleeding gums), or any bleeding that will not stop;